Arif-PhyChem/MLQD/README.md

         'QDmodelType': 'KRR',           # str: The type of model.
-Here KRR and the default option is OSTL 'XfileIn': 'x_train',           # str: (Not Optional, txt file) The X file 'YfileIn': 'y_train',           # str: (Not Optional, txt file) The Y file 'hyperParam': True,             # bool: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default values)
+Here KRR and the default option is OSTL 'XfileIn': 'x_train',           # str: (Not Optional, txt file) The X file 'YfileIn': 'y_train',           # str: (Not Optional, txt file) The Y file 'hyperParam': 'True',           # str: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default values)
         'krrSigma': 4.0,                # float: If you pass False to hyperParam, then we need to provide a value for hyperparameter Sigma in Gaussian kernel.
 Otherwise the model will run with the default value.
         'krrLamb': 0.00000001,          # float: If you pass False to hyperParam, then we need to provide a value for hyperparameter Lambda in KRR.
 Otherwise the model will run with the default value.
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)